lalamove/challenge/set_mobile.md

   - Landing page with list of items to be delivered (with infinity scroll).
   - Long press on an item will delete it.
   - Clicking an item will take you to its item details page.
-  - Support for devices running iOS 9 and Android 5.0 onwards.
+  - Support for devices running iOS 9/Android 5.0 onwards.

 ## Deliverables:
   - Write tests that cover all the functional requirements.